 The British evacuated Charleston on December 14, 1782.
 There was a peaceful transfer of power between Nathanael and British General Alexander Leslie.
 The Greenes moved into the residence of former governor John Rutledge.
 The mansion became army headquarters.
 Nathanael was hailed as the conquering hero.
 Caty was referred to as “Lady Greene.”

 Nathanael was still faced with clothing and providing for his army.
 His own financial affairs fell apart.
 A business he formed in 1779 came to its conclusion and Nathanael garnered only 10% of his original 10,000 pound investment.
 His clothing supplier, John Banks, entered a moneymaking scheme that went bad.
 Congress delayed paying Banks’ creditors.
 Banks in turn refused to deliver the provisions without a guarantee.
-Nathanael signed what amounted to a personal loan for 30,000 pounds.
+Nathanael signed a guarantee for 30,000 pounds, money he did not have.

 He left Charleston on August 11.
 On his journey he was greeted with fanfare.
 He briefly reunited with Washington.
 On October 7, he formally requested that Congress accept his resignation as major general and asked that he be allowed to go home to Rhode Island.
 He didn’t attend Washington’s farewell address delivered on December 4.
 Nathanael was already home.